Tim-Pirotte/Indirect-difuse-illumination-prediction-without-depth-buffer/README.md

 ## How It Works

 The process involves training a machine learning model using pairs of direct illumination images and corresponding ground truth indirect illumination images.
-The trained model is then capable of generating indirect diffuse illumination based solely on direct illumination inputs.
+The trained model is capable of generating indirect diffuse illumination based solely on direct illumination inputs.

 1. **Data Collection**: Gather pairs of direct and indirect illumination images generated in Blender with the generate_dataset script.
 2. **Model Training**: Train the machine learning model using the collected image pairs to learn the direct and indirect illumination mapping.
 3. **Inference**: Feed direct illumination images into the trained model to generate predicted indirect diffuse illumination.
-4. **Integration**: Incorporate the predicted indirect lighting into rendered scenes to enhance visual quality.

 ## Getting Started